rancher/support-bundle-kit/README.md

     - It starts a daemonset on each node.
 The agents in the daemonset collect node bundles and push them back to the manager.

     The manager is designed to be spawned as a Kubernetes deployment by the application.
 But it can also be deployed manually from a manifest file.
 Please check [standalone mode](./docs/standalone.md) for more information.
-  - `simulate`: the command allows users to simulate a end user environment by loading the support bundle into a minimal apiserver allowing end users to browse the objects and logs from the support bundle.
+  - `simulator`: the command allows users to simulate an end user environment by loading the support bundle into a minimal apiserver allowing end users to browse the objects and logs from the support bundle.
 It will do the following things
     - It runs an embedded etcd server
     - It runs a minimal apiserver only
     - It runs a minimal kubelet